Xayvay/DrivingHistory/README.md

 - Record everything on Reports
 - Spit our results on console or in output file... or both.

-#### Processing Report

-Determine the input from the user.
-Call the file reader method or the system input method.
-Then generate the report.

 #### File Reader

-If an input file is received.
-Read it in line by line for parsing
+I need a way to read an input file from the user.
+If an input file is received, then read it in line by line and send it to a parser.

 #### System Input

 If user input on console.
-Read in system input line by line.
+Read in system input line by line and send it to parsing.

 #### Parsing